Advanced Radiological Incident Operations

 Any member of an organized federal, state, local, or tribal radiological/hazardous materials response team who has responsibility for responding to or managing a radiological incident.
 These individuals may be members of federal, state, tribal, local, and private-sector response teams.
 Local or tribal participants should reside within either of two Emergency Planning Zones (EPZ).
 The two EPZs are described as 1) the plume exposure pathway EPZ has a radius of about 10 miles from the reactor site, or 2) the ingestion exposure pathway EPZ has a radius of about 50 miles from the reactor site.
-There are more than 100 commercial nuclear power reactors in the United States.

 The Advanced Radiological Incident Operations course is a five-day course that provides participants with the advanced skills necessary to safely respond to and manage incidents involving radiological hazards.
 Participants apply these skills in tabletop exercises based on realistic radiological incident scenarios, set within the Incident Command System structure.